Facico/Chinese-Vicuna/README.md

     - It should be noted here that the config loaded by the lora model must be "adapter_config.json" and the model name must be "adapter_model.bin", but it will be automatically saved as "pytorch_model.bin" during training. pytorch_model.bin" during training, while "adapter_config.json" and "adapter_model.bin" will be saved after all training is finished
       - If you load the lora model in the training checkpoint, the code will automatically copy the local "config-sample/adapter_config.json" to the corresponding directory for you and rename the "pytorch_model.bin" to "adapter_model.bin". and rename "pytorch_model.bin" to "adapter_model.bin".

+- When using, "max_tokens" is set according to your computer's video memory, and if the generated content generates a lot of duplicate information, you can turn up the "Repetition Penalty".

 # todo

 - [x] belle+guanaco(0.72 epoch, 4000 step)
 - [ ] belle+guanaco(100%)
 - [ ] Add more chitchat-like conversational corpus to enhance free conversation
 - [x] Add colab training + lora loading interface
+- [ ] Add llama c++ inference

 # Citation